adamsteer/f4g-oceania-pdal/workshop/7-acknowledgements.md

 ### ACT Government

 Canberra LIDAR data were collected and made freely available by the ACT Government:

+### City of Melbourne

+The City of Melbourne's freshly baked open point cloud data were also extremely useful: